-30. Are the evidence arrangements around obtaining learner signatures being relaxed during coronavirus (COVID-19)?
+30) Are the evidence arrangements around obtaining apprentice signatures being relaxed during coronavirus (COVID-19)?

 When starting a new apprenticeship, and throughout training, signatures are required to form part of the evidence pack.
 Examples of where the funding rules ask for evidence of signatures to be retained are:

-Where a provider has no digital or electronic systems and processes in place to capture a learner or employer signature then, under normal circumstances, a wet signature is required for recruitment and evidence of continuing learning.
+Where a provider has no digital or electronic systems and processes in place to capture an apprentice or employer signature, then under normal circumstances a wet signature is required for recruitment and evidence of continuing learning.
 A wet signature is created when a person physically ‘marks’ a document.

-It is recognised that providers delivering training and/or recruiting learners during the coronavirus (COVID-19) outbreak will experience difficulty in obtaining learner and employer wet signatures.
-Therefore, where providers do not have systems and processes in place for electronic/digital signatures, during the coronavirus (COVID-19) restrictions we will allow confirmation/evidence to be obtained through email.
+It is recognised that training providers delivering training and/or recruiting apprentices during the coronavirus (COVID-19) outbreak will experience difficulty in obtaining apprentice and employer wet signatures.
+Therefore, where training providers do not have systems and processes in place for electronic/digital signatures, during the coronavirus (COVID-19) restrictions we will allow confirmation/evidence to be obtained through email.

-- an email from the learner and/or employer’s email address with details of the confirmation and their typed name at the end of the message
+- an email from the apprentice and/or employer’s email address with details of the confirmation and their typed name at the end of the message.

-- a typed name on an electronic form or document emailed from the learner and/or employer
+- a typed name on an electronic form or document emailed from the apprentice and/or employer.

-- a signed scanned document attached to an email from the learner and/or employer
+- a signed scanned document attached to an email from the apprentice and/or employer.

-- photo taken on a camera/digital medium of the signed document attached to an email from the learner and/or employer
+- a photo taken on a camera/digital medium of the signed document attached to an email from the apprentice and/or employer.

-We are allowing providers to use this type of electronic confirmation during the period of restrictions due to coronavirus (COVID-19), only where no other usable digital or electronic processes exist.
+We are allowing training providers to use this type of electronic confirmation during the period of restrictions due to coronavirus (COVID-19) only where no other useable digital or electronic processes exist.
 This is not to be used as alternative evidence as part of the provider’s business as usual process once the coronavirus (COVID-19) restrictions are lifted.

-Following the period of coronavirus (COVID-19) restrictions, providers using the above alternative evidence must resume their usual process for obtaining wet signatures on relevant documentation.
-Providers must ensure that all alternative evidence replacing wet signatures received during the coronavirus (COVID-19) restrictions is genuine and irrefutable, and the evidence is retained for audit purposes.
+Following the period of coronavirus (COVID-19) restrictions, training providers using the above alternative evidence must resume their usual process for obtaining wet signatures on relevant documentation.
+Training providers must ensure that all alternative evidence replacing wet signatures received during the coronavirus (COVID-19) restrictions is genuine and irrefutable, and the evidence is retained for audit purposes.

 Apprenticeship levy and service frequently asked questions